 Don't worry if you forgot to take your brussel sprouts out of the freezer before you need them.
-This air fryer frozen brussel sprouts recipe will show you how to make this veggie nice and crunchy in no time!
+This air fryer frozen brussel sprouts recipe will show you how to make this delicious veggie nice and crunchy in no time!

 Jump to:

-Equipment Used
+🥘 Equipment Used

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-An air fryer is the best device to make crunchy brussel sprouts.
+Using an air fryer is the best way to make crunchy brussel sprouts.
 I use my air fryer several times every day to cook quick, delicious, and nutritious meals for my family.
-With just a handful of ingredients and my air fryer, meals are always tasty and ready in half the cooking time.
+My ninja foodi air fryer is a versatile kitchen appliance that makes my life so much easier!

 Check out this list of the best affordable air fryers to make easy crispy healthy dishes!

-Ingredients Used
+🧾 Ingredients Used

 - Brussel sprouts: Get frozen brussel sprouts from the frozen section of your local grocery store.
 No need to chop or halve them, you can cook them whole.

-How To Make This Recipe
+🔪 How To Make This Recipe

 - First, preheat the air fryer at 400F for three minutes.
 To preheat an air fryer that doesn't have a 'Preheat' button, switch it on and set it to 400F.
 Let it remain heated for three minutes.